GDQuest/website/content/unique-pages/node-essentials-guides/index.md

 {{< video "videos/animplayer-enemy-attack-queue.mp4" >}}

-And so much more.
+And you'll learn to do AI, collect coins, and much more in 3D with `Area`.

+{{< video "videos/3d-areas.mp4" >}}

+That's only a glimpse of all you'll get.
 Each guide covers the node's key features and ways to use it in games.

 {{< mailing-signup-node-essentials >}}